Q. How can I find out which beers you have available in bottles at any given time?

 Q. Do you offer guided tastings at any of your locations?

-A. Yes!
+A. Sometimes!
 You can schedule a guided tasting at our 124 Ossington Ave. location by clicking here.
 Please be aware that they are not offered year round and generally take place in the winter.

 Q. I have a complicated relationship with gluten.
 What can I drink that isn’t water?

 A. No worries, we’ve got you covered!
 We offer a fantastic selection of local and imported ciders, in bottles, and often on draft.

 Q. Do you serve wine/spirits/bottles of Dom/Burt Reynolds shots?

 A. No. In the brewpub we serve almost exclusively beer (with the exception of cider).
 This may seem extreme to some, but our space is limited and the lineups can be long, so we’d love if everyone who really wants to enjoy a beer here can get the chance to do so.
 We’re passionate about beer, and have created an environment where it’s the focus.
 Luckily Ossington has lots of great bars to enjoy cocktails and wine and they’re only steps away!

 Q. This long line you speak of…How long are we talking?